Sign in

 Frequently Asked Questions – Telescopes

-In this article we have gathered answers to some of the most frequently asked questions about telescopes.
-This material will be undoubtedly useful for all novice astronomers and, possibly, interesting for professionals.
-Here you will find useful tips on choosing your very first telescope; you will also learn how to make your astronomical observations even more effective and informative.
+In this article, we address some of the most frequently asked questions about telescopes.
+This information will be immensely useful for novice astronomers and may also interest professionals.
+Here, you will find helpful tips on choosing your first telescope and learn how to enhance your astronomical observations to make them more effective and informative.

-If you are going to purchase your very first telescope, make sure not to rush the selection process.
-You definitely shouldn't run to the closest department store to acquire your first instrument.
-Pay no attention to eye-catching stickers promising high magnification power and other marketing tricks.
-Just find a good, trusted store that sells quality optical equipment in your area.
-Instead of so-not-helpful advertising slogans, you will get professional help and advice, not to mention a true quality instrument that will serve you for years.
+If you are planning to purchase your first telescope, do not rush the selection process.
+Avoid running to the nearest store just to grab an instrument.
+Don't be swayed by flashy stickers promising high magnification and other marketing gimmicks.
+Instead, look for a reputable store that specializes in quality optical equipment.
+By rejecting misleading advertising, you will receive professional assistance and advice, ensuring you acquire a quality instrument that will serve you for years.

-Magnification power depends on how much light a telescope can gather.
-And the light gathering power of a telescope depends on the size of its objective lens or mirror (aperture).
-The useful magnification power of a telescope (if you observe in clear skies using a quality instrument) equals double the telescope's aperture in millimeters (or about 50x per inch of aperture).
+Magnification power is determined by how much light a telescope can gather, which hinges on the size of its objective lens or mirror (aperture).
+The useful magnification power of a telescope (in clear skies and using a quality instrument) equals approximately double its aperture in millimeters (or around 50x per inch of aperture).

 Back to top